 Springs are mechanical components that affect motion, improve shock-absorbing applications, and more.
 Here at TEAM Rapid, we can create different types of springs through rapid prototyping services like 3D printing and CNC machining.
 Some products have springs in their design.
 This is necessary to understand the knowledge and selection of different types of springs.
-Today, let’s talk about springs, different types of springs, their advantages and disadvantages, and their applications.
+Today, let’s talk about spring types, different types of springs, their advantages and disadvantages, and their applications.

 Types of Springs – What is the principle of spring?